UVARocketry/irec-groundstation_25-26/UI_PROTOCOL.md

 - `subject` (string): What the message is about (eg `Initialization`)
 - `verb` (string): What happened (eg `Failed` or `Succeeded`)
 - `time` (number): The rocket program time that the message was sent at
-- `left` (number): This field is expected to be set by the ui to track how long until the message should be removed
+- `left` (number): This field is expected to be set by the ui to track how long until the message should be removed.
+This violates the statelessness, however, messages are expected to be shown for a short amount of time, so it doesnt really matter

 Example: